-3. It is also appropriate to investigate the possibility of introducing flexible and staggered working hours when planning the introduction of various working hour arrangements.
-Flexitime or staggered working hours may be introduced where locally agreed.
+3. It is also appropriate to investigate the possibility of introducing flexible and graduated working hours when planning the introduction of various working hour arrangements.

+Flexible working hours

+Flexible working hours may be introduced where locally agreed.
 A daily flexitime of a maximum of four hours and the limitation of the maximum accrued hours to 80 hours can be agreed locally.
 A calendar year can be used as the follow-up period for the maximum of flexitime.
 Instead of a calendar year, a one-year long period can be locally agreed to be the follow-up period.